 A transform, table, or notebook will be stale when an upstream change has been made.
 For tables and notebooks immediately downstream from an edited node, means that the data contents might no longer be the results of the previous transform.

 You'll need to re-run any edited upstream transforms to propagate new data into downstream tables and nodes, or revert an upstream edited node to return to the previously executed state.

 Display: Double arrows rotating

 Transforms have this icon when the node is currently being run (if the icon is spinning) or it is queued to run after upstream nodes have finished running (icon isn't moving).

-You can cancel queued and running on each individual node or by clicking the Run menu in the top bar and selecting Cancel all.
+You can cancel queued and running on each individual transform or by clicking the Run menu in the top bar and selecting Cancel all.
 If a node is currently running it might not be able to cancel, depending on what point in the process it's at.